stamparm/maltrail/.github/CONTRIBUTING.md

 * **A read of the actual entries.** Public mining pools, Tor nodes, mixers, CDNs, public resolvers and URL shorteners appear in IOC lists constantly, because malware *uses* them - an extractor that works from incident write-ups cannot tell the pool from the miner.
-Maltrail already classes those correctly (`trails/static/suspicious/crypto_mining.txt` and friends), so a feed that calls them malicious is fighting our own curation.
+Maltrail already classes those correctly (`suspicious/crypto_mining.txt` in the trails repository and friends), so a feed that calls them malicious is fighting our own curation.
 * **A readable `__url__`.** `core/update.py` prints it to the operator on every run.
-If the feed needs several URLs, keep `__url__` human-readable and list them inside `fetch()` - see `trails/feeds/dataplane.py`.
+If the feed needs several URLs, keep `__url__` human-readable and list them inside `fetch()` - see `feeds/dataplane.py`.
 * **A `__check__` that only appears in a healthy response.** It is what keeps a redirect, an error page or an empty answer from silently emptying the feed.